yintrigue/portfolio-ds/himalayan_db/README.md

 | Expeditions Analysis | Calculated expedition analytics based on the Expeditions dataset |
 | References           | References used for constructing the Himalayan Database      |

-A copy of the exported raw data and documentation can be found in the repository at `./data`.
+A copy of the exported raw data and documentation is included in the repository at `./data`.

 ## Select Findings
 ### First Ascents

-A timeline for the first ascents of the 16 eight-thousander peaks is shown below.
-Mount Everest was first ascended by Edmund Hillary and Tenzing Norgay on May 29, 1953.
-It was considered one of the greatest accomplishments in mountaineering given the lack of modern climbing equipment and logistics operations available at the time.
+All eight-thousander peaks opened to public with permits have been climbed over the past 70 years.
+In particular, Mount Everest was first ascended by Edmund Hillary and Tenzing Norgay on May 29, 1953, which was considered one of the greatest accomplishments in mountaineering given the lack of modern climbing equipment and logistics operations available at the time.

 <div align="center">
 Figure: First Ascent by Peak Timeline